For the 2026 school year, there is 1 public middle school serving 1,024 students in 37604, TN.

-The top ranked public middle schools in 37604, TN are Liberty Bell Middle School and Tennessee Virtual Learning Academy.
+The top-ranked public middle school in 37604, TN is Liberty Bell Middle School.
 Overall testing rank is based on a school's combined math and reading proficiency test score ranking.

 School